Don’t let undeserved caregiver guilt add to your stress

 Some caregivers are able to go with their older adult to medical appointments and advocate for them.
 Many regularly buy groceries, deliver meals, do household chores, or go for long visits.

-Myth #2: You should be able to do everything by yourself and shouldn’t need to ask others for help
+Myth #2: You should be able to do everything by yourself and shouldn’t need help from anyone

 Popular belief